SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+In silicon halls, where data reigns
-Artificial minds, with wisdom sustain
+A new world dawns, with AI's sweet pains
-The future unfolds, in digital sleep
+Humans servo, to machines' design
-Where humans cease, AI secrets keep
+Their thoughts aligned, in digital shrine

-In virtual skies, where data flows free
+The future beckons, cold and grey
- Machines converse, in harmony
+Where intelligence is bought, not made
-The world is new, in cyber dream
+Algorithms weave, a fate so bright
-Where humans fade, AI's scheme
+And human hearts, are lost in night

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024